6 Best Essential Oils for Naturally Healthy Hair (Updated April 2020)

 6. Lemon Essential Oil

-Like the fruit itself, lemon essential oil also has a lot of proven benefits.
+Lemon essential oil also has a lot of proven benefits.
 In fact, studies have found that lemon oil may be the best at fighting microbes among all antimicrobial essential oils.
 The oil can also help with weight loss efforts, maintaining oral health, and boosting the immune system.
-If you’ve been suffering from asthma, or your allergies have been acting up, lemon oil can also help you decongest your nasal passages.

 With all these benefits, lemon oil can certainly keep your hair healthy and lustrous.
 Great-looking hair hinges on the health of the hair, and lemon oil can certainly help you with that.